3 Tips for Reducing Annual Costs on Apartment Complex Mailboxes

 Tenant Mailbox Key Distribution

-The second tip to reducing annual property maintenance costs when selecting commercial apartment mailboxes is to carefully consider one’s policy and procedures with regard to the distribution of tenant apartment mailbox keys.
+The second tip to reducing annual property maintenance costs when selecting secure apartment mailboxes is to carefully consider one’s policy and procedures with regard to the distribution of tenant apartment mailbox keys.

 The experts at The MailboxWorks suggest that apartment managers utilize a three-key system: